LeamHall/conversationalCoding/Compiled/Foundations.md

   Have it print something funny at 7 and 17.

 ### Composite types
-Define a variable of the global structure.
+Define a struct, with a string field, in the global scope.
-  Assign a string to the string attribute of the structure Call the method attached to the structure, and print the string.
+  Assign something to the string attribute of the structure Call a method attached to the structure, and print the string.

 Make an slice/array/list of a few numbers.
   Write a loop that iterates over the slice and prints the number doubled.

-Using three people you know, make a hash/map/dict with their name as the key, and describe the relationship as the value.
+Using three people you know, make a key-value store (kvs) with their name as the key, and describe the relationship as the value.
-  Iterate over the map and print each key and value.
+  Iterate over the kvs and print each key and value.

 ### Wrap up